hasanmutlu26/STM32-Micrium-ucOSIII-with-SystemView/README.md

 - An example LED blink program is implemented according to the multi-task application example from Getting Started section of the book.
 - It is very important to initialize SysTick with "OS_CPU_SysTickInit" function call.
     + This function has to be called after the OSStart call, in other words, inside the starter task function.
+    + The argument to the function is number of clock ticks between each OS tick interrupt.
+For example, in order to achieve a period of 1ms, clock frequency value is divided by 1000 and given as argument.
+    + An alternative to this function is OS_CPU_SysTickInitFreq, where the CPU frequency is given as argument and the intended tick rate is specified via OS_CFG_TICK_RATE_HZ configuration constant in os_cfg.app.h file.
 - The program is verified both by debugger and observing blinking LEDs.
 <br/>